 - Can you allocate enough budget to Instagram content creation without reducing spend on existing channels or minimizing other tasks?

-The last company I worked for decided to go after Instagram instead of promoting content that was already created for the blog wrote for.
+The last company I worked for decided to go after Instagram instead of promoting content that was already created for the blog.
 It was a huge distraction and did not really reach the right audience at the right time.
 The only goal was seemingly brand recognition.